-Having worked also as a carpenter, treeplanter and nonviolence trainer, I've continued a lifelong devotion to writing.
-My poetry, fiction and nonfiction has appeared in a variety of periodicals and anthologies.
+Having also worked as a carpenter, treeplanter and nonviolence trainer, I've continued a lifelong devotion to writing.
+My poetry, fiction and nonfiction has appeared in a variety of periodicals and anthologies, and my first novel, Rendezvous at Jumbo Pass, was published in 2013.

 Adult Heroes by Chronology (1968- )